Variation of employment contract: letter to employee

 to vary work status - for example, you may be asking a part-time employee to work full-time

-to increase pay - this may include benefits as well as standard remueration
+to increase pay - this may include benefits such as increased sick pay or changes to bonus calculations as well as standard remueration

 to change the employee’s role and responsibilities - likely to be small changes as a result of increased experience, new business requirements or a reshuffle of who does what in a team